auburn-comp-math/math-5650-6650.homework/README.md

 In the ``README.md`` file, you should include the following information:
 - Your name and email address.
 - The list of files in your submission repository.
-- The description of the implementation and report comparison results for convergence behavior, number of iterations for the three methods based on the test cases.
+- The description of the implementation and report comparison results for convergence behavior and number of iterations for the three methods based on the test cases.